New York's Grasslands: A Vital Habitat for Wildlife

 –Nathaniel Prime, 1845

 Hempstead Plains was once the only extensive prairie east of the Alleghenies.
-It’s estimated the prairie covered around 40,000 acres, perhaps more; today, only a fraction remain — three parcels totaling 62 acres saved from development and restored by the Friends of Hempstead Plains and the Nature Conservancy.
+It’s estimated the prairie covered around 40,000 acres, perhaps more; today, only a fraction remain.
+The 19-acre Hempstead Plains Preserve is the largest remaining original grassland; an additional parcel will be restored at a 66-acre preserve that when fully restored will include a grassland habitat among other native habitats.
+These parcels have been saved from development and are being restored thank to the assiduous and persistent efforts of the Friends of Hempstead Plains.

 How the Prairie Evolved